SimBoex/Power-BI-projects/Project#2/README.md

 - How the sales performance vary across time?
 - Which are the most sold categories?
 - Which are the top 10 customers in a given time window?
-- is possible to inspect the details of a single row element?
+- Is possible to inspect the details of a single row element?

 ### 3. Visualization tools
 Differently from the first project,